rickmacgillis/recipe-app/README.md

 # Recipe App

-This repo contains just a very basic recipes app that I built to showcase my Angular 8 knowledge.
+This repo contains just a very basic recipes app that I built to showcase my Angular 8 and TypeScript knowledge.

 ## Development server